 Femeroacetabular impingement

-Femeroacetabular impingement is a motion-related condition related to an abnormal ball and socket joint.
-It is common in active people and even more common in elite athletes.
+Femoroacetabular impingement is a motion-related condition related to an abnormal ball-and-socket joint.
+It is common among active individuals and even more common among elite athletes.

-Often, bony spurs develop on the ball and socket, restricting the movement of the hip.
+Bony spurs often develop on the ball-and-socket joint, restricting hip movement.
 In extreme hip movement, such as jumping or running, the bony spurs pinch together, leading to swelling and hip pain.

 Hip stress fractures

-A hip stress fracture is a crack that develops in the bone of the hip or pelvis caused by repetitive activity – such as running.
+A hip stress fracture is a crack that develops in the bone of the hip or pelvis caused by repetitive activity, such as running.
 Most often, it occurs near the ball of the socket, the neck of the femur.
-In addition, stress fractures occur in the pelvis, such as the pubis or sacrum.
+In addition, stress fractures can occur in the pelvis, including the pubis and sacrum.
 Sacral stress fractures are common in runners.

-Generally, symptoms are an ache in the hip or groin starting after activity.
+Generally, symptoms include hip or groin pain that begins after activity.
 However, as the stress fracture progresses, many people feel pain with simple activities such as walking.
-Often, a limp and constant pain develops in more severe cases.
+In more severe cases, a limp and persistent pain may develop.

 Rare causes of hip pain after running